MadMonkey87/InnerCore.Api.HueSync/README.md

 	accessToken = await client.RegisterAsync("Demo", "MTIzNDU2Nzg5MDEyMzQ1Njc4OTAxMjM0NTY3ODkwMTI=", Environment.MachineName);

-Note 1: you can choose whatever you like as the app- and the client name but you need a proper app secret.
-I guess later on you'll have to register at philips in order to get one but for now you can use the one above.
+*Note 1: you can choose whatever you like as the app- and the client name but you need a proper app secret.
+I guess later on you'll have to register at philips in order to get one but for now you can use the one above.*

-Note 2: the returned access token will be null if the button has not yet been pressed
+*Note 2: the returned access token will be null if the button has not yet been pressed.*

 Keep the access token save as you can use it later on!
 Instead of registering you can simply call HueSyncBoxClient.Initialize() with your token instead.